Nannakaroliina/PWP/README.md

 The deployed project can be found from:
 [Wine Time API & client](https://wine-time-api.herokuapp.com)
+You can find the link to OpenAPI documentation from starting page.

 For api end-points, use /api/<end-point> option, e.g. api/wines to get all wines